 The Zwift Run Pod is a little device you can clip on your running shoes which feeds your running metrics back into the Zwift app.
 The benefit of using the Zwift Run Pod over any other cadence sensor – like the Garmin Running Dynamics Pod or the Polar Cadence Sensor – is that it was designed to work with the Zwift app, providing a more seamless experience overall.

 Of course, you can just put an episode of Friends on as you churn out the miles on a treadmill, but using the Zwift Run Pod and the Zwift app, you can track and analyse your performance more efficiently and also train with other people, even your friends, without having to battle the elements outside.

-If you want to add even more body metrics to the mix, consider getting a running watch (for tracking heart rate) and a pair of running headphones too; and, admittedly, Zwift is best experienced on a large screen, so you'd need at least an iPad or even better, a 4K TV.
+If you want to add even more body metrics to the mix, consider getting a running watch (for tracking heart rate) and a pair of running headphones too; and, admittedly, Zwift is best experienced on a large screen, so you'd need at least an iPad or even better, one of the best TVs.

 - Best compression socks for running